git-ivy/git-ivy/README.md

 - ⚡ Fun fact: I NEED A .IVY DOMAINNNN

 ---
+(this text, it was resumed with LLMs, see kobold.cpp for more details)

 <!--
 **git-ivy/git-ivy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.